Craig is a bonafide cinephile, one who prefers watching both old and new films to get his mind thinking.

 - Cast: Russell Crowe, Jennifer Connelly, Paul Bettany, Ed Harris

-The film tells of the story behind Nobel Prize winner, John Nash.
+The film tells the story behind Nobel Prize winner, John Nash.
 It recounts the struggles of Nash during his early years.
 Always looking for a truly original idea, he gets inspiration for his thesis paper while trying to approach a group of women at the bar.
 His intelligence leads him to a scholarship and teaching appointment at MIT.
 However, his bouts with paranoid schizophrenia almost take everything away from him, including his family.

 2. The Shawshank Redemption